torrust/torrust-website-v1/src/routes/(blog-article)/how-to-contribute-to-this-site/+page.md

 ---
-title: How Blog Posts Work
+title: How To Contribute to This Site
-slug: sample-post
+slug: how-to-contribute-to-this-site
 coverImage: /images/posts/sample-post.jpg
 date: 2023-04-22T21:55:15.361Z
-excerpt: How to manage existing blog posts and create new ones
+excerpt: How to manage existing blog posts and create new ones on this site.
 tags:
   - Documentation
-hidden: true
+hidden: false
 ---

 <script>